spcourse/python/en/complexity-intro/complexity_intro.md

 </details>

-What most of these examples have in common is that they contain a single for-loop of length $n$.
-Usually, this is a good indicator that the algorithm is $O(n)$.
+What most of these examples have in common is that they contain a single for-loop of length $$n$$.
+Usually, this is a good indicator that the algorithm is $$O(n)$$.

 ## $$O(n^2)$$, quadratic time

 Let's do another example.
-Again, we will plot the runtime of the code against the input size $n$.
+Again, we will plot the runtime of the code against the input size $$n$$.
 Can you guess what the complexity will be of the following piece of code?

     def o_n2_func(n):
         for i in range(n):